 Dollywood promotes handmade originals through its craft preservation shops.
 Visitors can watch wagon maker Steve Edwards and glassblower Joe Deanda and others as they produce their wares.
 The master craftsmen eagerly engage in conversations and share their knowledge of traditionally made goods.

 Chattanooga also has a distinguished reputation, particularly for the fine arts.
 River Gallery represents both regional and national artists.
 It holds an enviable location in the Bluff View Art District, just a stone’s throw from the Hunter Museum of American Art.
-If you are not acquainted with the neighborhood, a wonderful opportunity presents itself during the holiday season when the restaurants, bed-and-breakfast inns, bakery, shops and the River Gallery host an open house Friday, Nov.
-23. Visitors to River View Gallery can meet with glass artist Cher Austin and jewelry artist Lynda Metcalf and watch them create their treasures.
+Visitors to River View Gallery can meet with glass artist Cher Austin and jewelry artist Lynda Metcalf and watch them create their treasures.

 Have you explored the East Tennessee arts scene?
 Let us know your favorite galleries and shops to visit in the comments.